Ninjaklone/UniP-Forums/README.md

 - [ ] Create test documentation
 - [ ] Set up CI/CD pipeline

+### In Progress
+- [ ] Addition of Profile.
+Its view, route, controller and other features.
 ## Contributing

 Please read our contributing guidelines before submitting pull requests.